-▶️ Bend-La Pine School board discusses Local Option Levy
+▶️ Bend-La Pine School Board discusses local option levy

 This levy may be used to help fund day-to-day operations of the school district, such as staff, programs, and services, that are either not supported or not fully funded by the state’s formula revenue.

-“85% of our general budget is our people, and so when we talk, almost inevitably when we talk about adding resources in the district, we’re talking about adding staffing or increasing salaries of staff that we’re seeing a lot of transition or a lot of turnover,” said superintendent Steven Cook.
+“Eighty-five percent of our general budget is our people.
+And so when we talk, almost inevitably when we talk about adding resources in the district, we’re talking about adding staffing or increasing salaries of staff that we’re seeing a lot of transition or a lot of turnover,” said Superintendent Steven Cook.

-The district says Later this fall, they will discuss Levy rates and priorities, picking an election date, and the public engagement process.
+Later this fall, the district will discuss levy rates and priorities, picking an election date and the public engagement process.

 A local option levy may be approved for up to five years, either as a rate-based levy or a fixed amount.